DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Updates

+0.1814

+-   Added skip point to leaderboard
+-   Optimized leaderboard loading time, and changed the leaderboard to refresh every one hour, to increase efficiency and increase speed
+-   Added translation support to leaderboard UI

 0.1813

 -   With many discussion and feedbacks from the community, the skip count statistic will be a point system where: